Who Do You Think You Are? The past, present, and future of international NGOs

-Our overarching aim is to identify the features of the successful INGO of 2030.
-This will be achieved by means of a series of workshops over an 18 to 24 month period, informed by a number of commissioned research papers.
-In addition to academic research outputs, we will produce a commissioned Nuffield Report, aimed more at a policy and practitioner audience, which will be forward and outward-looking and will attempt to frame the leadership challenge facing INGOs of the future.
+Our overarching aim has been to identify the features of the successful INGO of 2030 and beyond.
+This has been achieved by means of a series of workshops over a three-year period, informed by a number of commissioned research papers.
+In addition to academic research outputs and the Leadership Survey Report mentioned above, we will produce a commissioned Nuffield Report, aimed more at a policy and practitioner audience, which will be forward and outward-looking and will attempt to frame the leadership challenge facing INGOs of the future.

-We shall use the three prisms of 'Legacy, Legitimacy, and Leadership' to explore a number of existing questions relating to INGOs that will help us see this future more clearly:
+We have used the three prisms of 'Legacy, Legitimacy, and Leadership' to explore a number of existing questions relating to INGOs that help us see this future more clearly: